Kacey Bellamy

-Kacey Lee Bellamy (born April 22, 1987) is an American ice hockey defender for the Calgary section of the PWHPA, an Olympic Silver medalist, and seven-time IIHF World Women's Championship winner.
-She currently plays for the Boston Pride in the National Women's Hockey League and the United States women's national ice hockey team.
+Kacey Lee Bellamy (born April 22, 1987) is a former American ice hockey defender for the Calgary section of the PWHPA, an Olympic Gold medalist, and seven-time IIHF World Women's Championship winner.
+She also played for the Boston Pride in the Premier Hockey Federation and the United States women's national ice hockey team.
 She won the Isobel Cup with the Pride and is a two-time Clarkson Cup champion with the Boston Blades of the Canadian Women's Hockey League.

 Early life and college

 Bellamy grew up in Westfield, Massachusetts, and spent four years in Sheffield, Massachusetts at the Berkshire School and graduated in 2005, where she lettered in hockey, field hockey and softball.
 In her senior year, she was named team MVP and co-MVP of the New England Prep School Athletic Council Division I. She finished her hockey career with 30 goals and 80 assists.
 She was Berkshire's Female Athlete of the Year as a junior and senior.

 In 2009, Bellamy graduated from the University of New Hampshire with a bachelor's degree in women's studies.